 arieties such as Akita Komachi and Sasanishiki are often used as ingredients in Kiritanpo.

-If you are in Japan, I highly recommend trying kiritanpo that is traditional food in Japan.
+If you are in Japan, I highly recommend trying kiritanpo that is a traditional food in Japan.
 It’s very popular among Odate’s inhabitants, so you won’t have trouble finding a good restaurant that serves this tasty traditional meal.
-Probably the best time for it is autumn when the new rice is made.
-There are many events where kiritanpo is served with hinaijidori chicken(one of the famous chicken breeds in Japan) because it’s usually a part of every local festivity.
+Probably the best time for it is autumn when locals make new rice.
+There are many events where kiritanpo is with hinaijidori chicken(one of the famous chicken breeds in Japan) because it’s usually a part of every local festivity.

 As its name suggests, this restaurant specializes in this dish.
 It is said to be the best restaurant in Akita that serves Kiritanpo.
 The restaurant is located outside the Akita JR train station.
 When you pass the bus terminal, you will easily see it on the west exit.
 As soon as you enter it, you will feel the real spirit of the Japanese countryside.
 There are even fake rice fields and flickering fireflies inside.
 In front of you, there is a traditional fireplace, where fresh kiritanpo is made.
 If you have never tried it before, I suggest you order nabekko, a hot pot version of this dish.